isacarnekvist/atm/README.md

     User number         0x00
     Password            0x01
     Balance             0x02
-    Withdrawal          0x03    Argument in package must be single-use code Logout              0x04
+    Withdrawal          0x03    This package should attach single-use code and amount to withdraw in same package, see Option 2 above Logout              0x04